Using Indicators in AudioVAULT to make routes

-The PLUS (+) sign - Indicates that we want to send our command on the leading edge of what ever device we're defining.
-In this case it's when the Indicator turns ON.
-A MINUS (-) would indicate we want to send the command on the trailing edge, or when the Indicator turn OFF.
+The PLUS (+) sign - Indicates that we want to send our command on the leading edge of whatever device we're defining.
+In this case, it's when the Indicator turns ON.
+A MINUS (-) would indicate we want to send the command on the trailing edge, or when the Indicator turns OFF.

 IDD_Start=AXIA4010:+SET FaCH#7 ON_State=ON\r\n;AXIA4010:-SET FaCH#7 ON_State=OFF\r\n;

 This turns the fader ON when Start is true (AudioVAULT is playing) and fader OFF when start is NOT true (AudioVAULT is stopped)

 DST 4 ADDR:"22.214.171.124" - This is the actual Livewire command that gets sent.

 - DST tells it we're controlling a destination (output)

 - 4 - tells it we're controlling DST 4

 - ADDR:"126.96.36.199" - this is the multicast address of the Livewire channel to assign to this DST.
 In this case, 11401.

 - \r\n; - terminates this line in the INI file.
 It's the equivalent of the INI file pressing the Enter key.